 If you’re looking for a thoroughly old and authentic traditional Japanese village, traveling to the city of Takayama in Gifu Prefecture is a must.
 Truth be told, due to its well-preserved antiquity, it has earned the title of being Japan’s “Little Kyoto” — a title which I agree with!
+(Takayama Attractions)

 After all, Takayama is more low-key and rustic than the predominantly booming and modern Kyoto.
 Add the fact on how it is nestled deep within the stunning Hida Mountains, then it surely becomes a wonderful choice for witnessing an older Japan.
 The town’s well-preserved latticed wooden buildings even date back to the Edo Period (200 to 300 years ago), thereby making it a great testament to the resident’s historical expertise in carpentry.